ThuverX/mysims-research/Research/lua.md

 # lua

-Game uses lua 5.1 as internal scripting, they almost always attach to gameobjects, but there are some hints on global classes too.
-They do not have engine access, only scripting capabilities and are therefore considered the 'front-end'.
+MySims uses lua 5.1 as internal scripting, they almost always attach to gameobjects, but there are some hints on global classes too.
+Lua does not have engine access, only scripting capabilities and are therefore considered the 'front-end'.

 ## Game Validation:
 When loading the game, it seems every lua script is validated after the intro screen (the one with the my sims logo being assembled by sims).
 If a script has an error, this often means the game won't let you choose your save.